svadali2/personal-diary-engine/README.md

 4. provides user based jwt auth so that users can securely access information

 # Testing

+To test endpoints, feel free to go to this link: https://personal-diary-engine.herokuapp.com/swagger-ui.html .
+Otherwise, you could run it locally as well.
+Keep reading for instructions.

-Open up your favorite ide and run the PersonalDiaryEngineApplication.java program
+Open up your favorite ide and run the PersonalDiaryEngineApplication.java program.

 This should open up a localhost server from where you can connect to http://localhost:8080/swagger-ui.html# to test out the endpoints.